-The financial report is a general purpose financial report comprising the Company and its subsidiaries (together referred to as the Group) which has been prepared in accordance with the Corporations Act 2001 and Australian Accounting Standards - Reduced Disclosure Regime, and complies with other requirements of the law.
+The financial report is a general purpose financial report comprising the Company and its subsidiaries (together referred to as the Group) for distribution to the members and for the purpose of fulfilling the requirements of the Corporations Act 2001.
+They have been prepared in accordance with Australian Accounting Standards - Simplified Disclosures made by the Australian Accounting Standards Board and the Corporations Act 2001.